Things to Set Up/Configure on Your End:

 Optional User Group Management

-There is one gotcha to be aware of with this.
+There is one situation to be aware of.
 A group isn’t mirrored in to VCL until someone that is a member of the group logs in to VCL or is looked up under User Lookup.
 So, we recommend when creating a new group to look up one of the users that is a member of the group under User Lookup.
 If the user has recently been looked up or logged in to VCL, you may need to check the checkbox to force a lookup of the user data in LDAP.